chemistzombie/chemistzombie.github.io/_posts/2019-05-12-interrupting-pseudocylindrical-maps.md

 Here are some examples.

 ## Equal Earth
-The Equal Earth projection is a new pseudocylindrical equal-area projection designed by Tom Patterson in 2018, and was inspired by the Eckert IV and Robinson projections.
-It was made in response to the adoption of the Gall-Peters map by Boston public schools.
+The Equal Earth projection is a new pseudocylindrical equal-area projection designed by Bojan Savric, Tom Patterson and Bernhard Jenny in 2018, and was inspired by the Eckert IV and Robinson projection.
+It was made in response to the adoption of the Gall-Peters map by Boston public schools and serves as a visually appealing alternative to it.

 This example uses the Goode interruption pattern (displayed as "Interrupted: Continents" in G.Projector), but any interruptions can be used.